Character Witness Letter for Court (20 Examples + Tips)

 Conclusion

 The letter’s writer must ensure it contains information on the history shared with the defendant and an opinion on the defendant’s character.
 Examples that positively portray the defendant should also be used to help make the letter more impactful.
 A formal tone should be used in the writing process to help demonstrate professionalism.
-The writer of the character witness letter should consider using a template and reviewing samples to help ease the writing process.
+The writer of the letter should consider using a template and reviewing samples to help ease the writing process.

 About This Article